Author: Even that’s Odd

 • A Scandinavian Family Adventure

-A Scandinavian Adventure: When Grandparents Choose Sweden and Norway Delivers Magic When we asked Nonna and Grandpa Charles where they wanted to go for their big trip, we secretly hoped they’d pick somewhere warm.
-The kids had been lobbying hard for Italy or Japan, but Charles’s Swedish heritage won out – Sweden it was, with…
+When we asked Nonna and Grandpa Charles where they wanted to go for their big trip, we secretly hoped they’d say somewhere warm.
+The kids had been lobbying hard for Italy or Japan.
+Charles is Swedish though, and Swedish heritage was always going to win that conversation.
+So Sweden it was, with Norway tacked on…

 • Does the Perfect Raincoat Exist?